department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 ## Before You Request a Review
 Staging accessibility reviews will be turned around in two days, provided the following items are done ahead of time:

-* 1-2 sprints before the review needs to be completed, provide a "heads up" in Slack to the accessibility specialists that the staging review request will be coming soon
+* 2-4 weeks before the review needs to be completed, provide a "heads up" in Slack to the accessibility specialists that the staging review request will be coming soon
 * [Provide test user credentials](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/accessibility-test-credentials-template.md#accessibility-test-credentials-template)
 * Conduct low-level accessibility tests ahead of the staging review:
   * [Run axe checks using the Chrome or Firefox browser plugin(s)](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/508-accessibility-best-practices.md#getting-started-with-automation)